-- The server MUST use LockSequenceIndex as an index into Open.LockSequenceArray in order to locate the sequence number entry.
-If the index exceeds the maximum extent of the Open.LockSequenceArray, or LockSequenceIndex is 0, or if the sequence number entry is empty, the server MUST skip step 2 and continue lock/unlock processing. - 2.
-The server MUST compare LockSequenceNumber to the SequenceNumber of the entry located in step 1.
+The server MUST use LockSequenceIndex as an index into Open.LockSequenceArray in order to locate the sequence number entry.
+If the index exceeds the maximum extent of the Open.LockSequenceArray, or LockSequenceIndex is 0, or if the Open.LockSequenceArray.Valid is FALSE, the server MUST skip step 2 and continue lock/unlock processing.
+2. The server MUST compare LockSequenceNumber to the SequenceNumber of the entry located in step 1.
 If the sequence numbers are equal, the server MUST complete the lock/unlock request with success.
-Otherwise, the server MUST reset the entry value to empty and continue lock/unlock processing.
+Otherwise, the server MUST reset the entry by setting Valid to FALSE and continue lock/unlock processing.